deejaygraham/sketchnoting-for-developers/draft.md

 to be picked up and adopted by the agile community in all kinds of ways.
 This adoption is based purely on the effectiveness of these techniques for communication and learning.

+Atlassian (the australians who make the Jira tool) are one example of a company who get everyone involved in the conversation about how the software should look, behave, the priorities for work, and all the work is made visible on the walls.
+Use it for brainstorming, working out problems from user stories.
+Best Idea not the best artist.

+I have to thank Jeff Patton who consults for Atlassian for letting me use these slides.

+It's caught on to such a degree, Sketchnoters are being hired to work at conferences capturing talks and delegates (Corinna Baldauf for instance and Claudia Sandoval put together a little ebook of sketchnotes following the Agile 2015 conference)

 What little we know about how the brain works and how we store and process information mean that this is a growing field of study and will be increasingly important in the future.